Understanding the Chart of Accounts for Retail Businesses

 Setting up a clean & simple Chart of Accounts is an essential part of having an easy to use bookkeeping system.
 It’s not just about numbers; it’s about understanding your boutique’s financial health and making informed decisions that drive your boutique forward.

 Remember, you’ve got this!
-If you want some additional hand holding to setup an easy to use bookkeeping system, then apply for my setup & training program where I will complete your QBO setup for you (including creating this custom chart of accounts!), and train you on exactly what you need to be doing to maintain it going forward.
+If you want some additional hand holding to setup an easy to use bookkeeping system, then I wanna invite you to check out our Shopify Bookkeeping Made Simple community where I will walk you through every step of your QBO setup (including creating this custom chart of accounts!), and train you on exactly what you need to be doing to maintain it going forward.

 Hi, I'm Megan!